laurent-le-graverend/angular-rbr/README.md

 * `large`, `lg`, `rbr-large`, `rbr-lg`: 993px, 1200px
 * `x-large`, `xl`, `rbr-x-large`, `rbr-xl`: 1201px, 1440px
 * `xx-large`, `xxl`, `rbr-xx-large`, `rbr-xxl`: 1441px, +++

+### Ranges

+Ranges are an easy way to trigger a line break on specific viewports.
+You can define as many ranges as you want in the dataset `data-ranges`; this is not mandatory to use this attribute.

 ## Configure